vkucukcakar/rsyslog-docker/README.md

 * Automatic configuration, creates configuration files using the supported environment variables unless they already exist at /configurations directory.
 These are well-commented configuration files that you can edit according to your needs and make them persistent by mounting /configurations directory to a location on host.
-If you need to re-create them using the environment variables, then you need to delete the old ones.
+If you need to re-create them using the environment variables, then you must delete the old ones.
 This is all by design.